Energy-based Surprise Minimization for Multi-Agent Value Factorization

 We now take a closer look at the surprise-mixer approximating the surprise value function.
 In order to condition surprise on states, joint actions and the deviation among states, we construct an expressive architecture motivated by provable exploration in RL \cite{homer}.
-The original architecture constructs a state abstraction model for a classification setting.
-It maps the transitions consisting of states $s$, actions $u$ and next-states $s^{'}$ to the conditional probability $p(y|s,a,s^{'})$ depicting whether the transition belongs to the same data distribution $y$ or not.
 Such models have proven to be efficient in the case of provable exploration \cite{homer} as it allows the agent to learn an exploration policy for every value of abstract state related to the latent space.
 We borrow from this technique of provable exploration and extend it to the surprise minimization setting.

 \autoref{fig:emix} presents the expressive architecture of surprise-mixer network utilized for surprise value function approximation and minimization.
-In contrast to the original state abstraction model \cite{homer}, the surprise-mixer maps transitions consisting of states $s$, joint actions $u$ and deviations $\sigma$ to a surprise value $V_{surp}^{a}(s,u,\sigma)$ for all agents $a$.
-Hierarchical layers of the network aid in the extraction of latent space representations followed by the estimation of $V_{surp}^{a}(s,u,\sigma)$.
+The surprise-mixer maps transitions consisting of states $s$, joint actions $u$ and deviations $\sigma$ to a surprise value $V_{surp}^{a}(s,u,\sigma)$ for all agents $a$.
 The architecture allows the agent to learn a robust and surprise-agnostic policy for every value of abstract state related to the latent space.
-Moreover, the latent space accommodates every value of surprise across agents as a result of state deviations induced in the intermediate representations.
+Moreover, the latent space accommodates every value of surprise across agents as a result of state standard deviations induced in the intermediate representations.
 Surprise value estimates $V_{surp}^{a}(s,u,\sigma)$ are evaluated by the energy operator with the resulting expression becoming a part of the Bellman objective in \autoref{eq:4} comprising of the total $Q$-values $Q_{tot}$ estimated by the mixer network.